Keyur1291/KeySafe/README.md

-## KeySafe: Your Fortress of Offline Passwords
+## KeySafe

 **KeySafe** is a comprehensive password manager app designed to be your **secure haven** for sensitive information, even without an internet connection.
 It empowers you to take control of your digital life with features like:

-* **Offline Encryption:**  Shield your passwords with advanced encryption algorithms, ensuring their safety even when you're disconnected (**Partial encryption implemented**).
+- [x] Offline Encryption:  Shield your passwords with advanced encryption algorithms, ensuring their safety even when you're disconnected (**Partial encryption implemented**).
-* **Strong Password Generator:**  Effortlessly create complex, random passwords with a single tap, boosting your security posture.
+- [x] Strong Password Generator:  Effortlessly create complex, random passwords with a single tap, boosting your security posture.
-* **Biometric Authentication:**  Utilize fingerprint or facial recognition for an extra layer of protection and a touch of convenience.
+- [x] Biometric Authentication:  Utilize fingerprint or facial recognition for an extra layer of protection and a touch of convenience.

 **Coming Soon:**

-* **Organized Passwords:** Categorize and tag your passwords for effortless retrieval and streamlined management.
+- [ ] Organized Passwords Categorize and tag your passwords for effortless retrieval and streamlined management.
-* **Import & Export:** Seamlessly transfer passwords between devices or services for ultimate flexibility.
+- [ ] Import & Export: Seamlessly transfer passwords between devices or services for ultimate flexibility.

 **KeySafe prioritizes your password security and user-friendliness, offering a reliable solution to